awsdocs/aws-panorama-developer-guide/sample-apps/custom-model/README.md

 The project source includes Python code and supporting resources:

 - `code` - Python code that exports a model from Keras, uploads it to Amazon S3, and sends it to Amazon Sagemaker for compilation and packaging.
-- `custom-model.yml` - An AWS CloudFormation template that creates an AWS Lambda function and a service role for Amazon Sagemaker.
 - `ec2-instance.yml` - A template that launches an Amazon EC2 instance configured for use as a development environment.
-- `01-create-bucket.sh`, `02-deploy.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.
+- `01-create-bucket.sh`, etc. - Shell scripts that use the AWS CLI to deploy and manage the application.

 Use the following instructions to deploy the sample application.